Duleep Trophy

 The Duleep Trophy is a domestic first-class cricket competition in India.
 Named after former cricketer Duleepsinhji, the competition has usually been contested by teams representing various geographical zones of India since the first tournament in 1961–62.
 There have been a few exceptions to the zonal format, such as the 2002–03 tournament, where five teams were formed based on Ranji Trophy groups, and the four editions held between 2016–17 and 2019–20, when the BCCI selected three teams called India Blue, Red and Green.
-The latest 2024-25 edition featured four teams named Team A, B, C and D.
+The 2024-25 edition featured four teams named Team A, B, C and D, while the 2025–26 and 2026–27 editions reverted to a six-team zonal format.

 History

 The competition was established by the BCCI in the 1961–62 season.
 The tournament was contested between the different geographical zones of India namely, North, South, East, West and Central.
 The inaugural tournament was won by West Zone who defeated South Zone in the final by ten wickets.
 In the 1962–63 season, four of the five teams except Central Zone included a West Indies Test cricketer as a part of the teams.

 The original format was that the five teams played each other on a knock-out basis.
 From the 1993–94 season, the competition converted to a league format before moving back to the knock-out format for four seasons.
 The tournament again reverted to a league format for three seasons from 2000–01.
 For the 2002–03 season, the zonal teams were replaced by five teams representing respective Ranji Trophy groups but the format lasted only one season.
 From the 2003–04 season, the five original zonal teams competed along with a sixth guest team which was a touring foreign team.
 The first guest team was England A in 2003–04.
-From the 2009-10 season, the guest team was dropped, with the original five-team knockout tournament being used until the 2014–15 season.
+From the 2009–10 season, the guest team was dropped, with the original five-team knockout tournament being used until the 2014–15 season.

 The championship was not held in 2015–16 but returned to in 2016–17 with a new format where three teams chosen by the BCCI took part, designated as Blue, Green and Red.
 The teams played a round-robin tournament, with the top two advancing to the final.
 All games were staged as day-night games and used pink cricket balls.
-The trophy was cancelled for three seasons due to COVID-19 and the zonal format returned when it was re-started in 2022-23 with the original five zonal teams joined by a new North East Zone.
+The trophy was cancelled for three seasons due to COVID-19 and the zonal format returned when it was re-started in 2022–23 with the original five zonal teams joined by a new North East Zone.

-The 2024-25 format deviated from recent editions by featuring four teams: India A, India B, India C, and India D, instead of the traditional zonal teams.
+The 2024–25 format deviated from recent editions by featuring four teams: India A, India B, India C, and India D, instead of the traditional zonal teams.
 The tournament followed a round-robin format with no knockout stage.
 The team with the maximum points at the end of the round-robin stage won the tournament.
 The teams were composed of a mix of experienced and emerging players selected by national selectors.